 The high level of development expertise in our ceramics operations combined with state-of-the-art equipment makes us a highly innovative supplier for ceramic masses.

-Within the Executive Board, Dr. Michael Klimes is responsible for development and application engineering, production and sales.
-After the conclusion of his chemistry studies at the Technical University of Darmstadt and his diploma and Ph.D. work at the German Plastics Institute in Darmstadt, Germany under the supervision of Prof. Dr. Dietrich Braun, he started working in 1992 at the Special Oxides Division of VAW Aluminium AG as a sales manager responsible for APYRAL® in Central Europe.
+Within the Executive Board, Dr. Michael Klimes is responsible for research and development, production and sales.
+After the conclusion of his chemistry studies at the Technical University of Darmstadt and his diploma and Ph.D. work at the German Institute for Polymers in Darmstadt, Germany under the supervision of Prof. Dr. Dietrich Braun, he started working in 1992 at the Specialty Alumina Division of VAW aluminium AG as a sales manager responsible for APYRAL® in Central Europe.
 In 1995, Dr. Michael Klimes took over the management of sales for hydroxides in Nabaltec GmbH, and in 2003 he became head of the “Fillers” Profit Center.
 Since 2007 he has been head of the Functional Fillers division.
 At the same time, he was also granted general power of representation.
-From 2009 he was chairman of the Pinfa (phosphorus, Inorganic and Nitrogen Flame Retardants Association), and since November 2016 he has been active as Vice Chairman.
+From 2009 he was chairman of the pinfa (Phosphorus, Inorganic and Nitrogen Flame Retardants Association), and since November 2016 he has been active as Vice Chairman.
 With effect from 01/01/2017, Dr. Michael Klimes held the office of Chairman for Operative Business in the Executive Board of Nabaltec AG.

 Gerhard Witzany was as a long-standing member of the Executive Board of Nabaltec AG within the committee for business operations, where his responsibilities included sales, purchasing, marketing, financing, controlling and human resources.
 In 1974 he completed his studies in business economics at the University of Regensburg and was subsequently employed by Wieland Werke AG in Ulm.
 In 1982, he moved to Metallwerke Schwarzwald GmbH in Villingen where he was given general power of representation.
 From 1985 to 1992 Gerhard Witzany was Managing Director of VAW Flussspat Chemie GmbH as well as Hebel Stulln GmbH and Pharma Stulln GmbH in Stulln.
-He then moved to the Supervisory Board of VAW Flussspat Chemie GmbH and additionally took over the management of the Special Oxides Division of VAW Aluminium AG in Berlin/Bonn.
-Since 1995, only briefly interrupted due to his work as a managing partner of Pharma Stulln GmbH and ALSI-PENTA Zeolitha GmbH, Gerhard Witzany was managing director and from 2006 until the end of 2016 was member of the Executive Board at Nabaltec.
-In addition, in July 2013 he was elected as president of the Chamber of Industry and Commerce for the Upper Palatinate/Kelheim which has the more than 77,000 member companies.
+He then moved to the Supervisory Board of VAW Flussspat Chemie GmbH and additionally took over the management of the Special Oxides Division of VAW aluminium AG in Berlin/Bonn.
+Since 1995, only briefly interrupted due to his work as a managing partner of Pharma Stulln GmbH and ALSI-PENTA Zeolithe GmbH, Gerhard Witzany was managing director and from 2006 until the end of 2016 was member of the Executive Board at Nabaltec.
+In addition, from 2013 until 2018 he was President of the Chamber of Commerce and Industry for the Upper Palatinate/Kelheim.
 Along with his family, Gerhard Witzany has been owner of a significant share of Nabaltec AG.
 Since June 2017, Gerhard Witzany has been Chairman of the Supervisory Board of Nabaltec AG.
 Currently, Gerhard Witzany practices no further supervisory board mandates.

-Dr. Jürgen G. Heinrich was Professor of Engineering Ceramics at the Institute for Non-Metallic Materials at the Technical University of Clausthal.
+Dr.-Ing.
+Jürgen G. Heinrich was Professor of Engineering Ceramics at the Institute for Non-Metallic Materials at the Technical University of Clausthal.
 He began his scientific career at the Johann Friedrich Böttger Institute in Selb, where he graduated in 1972 with a Diploma in Engineering (FH).
 In 1976 he completed his studies in material sciences with a diploma in engineering at the Technical University of Berlin, where he also earned his doctorate in 1979.
-He then worked until 1985 with only a short interruption at the Deutschen Zentrum für Luft- und Raumfahrt e.
+He then worked until 1985 with only a short interruption at the Deutsches Zentrum für Luft- und Raumfahrt e.
 V. (German Center for Aerospace) in Cologne and from 1985 to 1995 he managed the Development Department for Engineering Ceramics at Hoechst CeramTec AG.
-From 1993 to 2014 Professor Dr. Jürgen G. Heinrich was a member of the Research Advisory Board of the German Ceramics Society and was also its chairman from 2003 to 2007.
+His work at the Institute for Non-Metallic Materials of the Technical University of Clausthal was assumed in 1995.
+From 2001 to 2003 he was Dean of the Faculty of Physics, Metallurgy and Materials.
+From 1993 to 2014 Professor Dr.-Ing.
+Jürgen G. Heinrich was a member of the Research Advisory Board of the German Ceramics Society and was also its chairman from 2003 to 2007.
 From 2007 to 2009, he was president of the European Ceramic Society.
-Since 1999 he has been a member of the Academy of Ceramics and since 2008 a Fellow of the American Ceramic Society.
-From 2008 to 2011 he was secretary of the International Ceramic Federation.
-His work at the Institute for Non-Metallic Materials of the Technical University of Clausthal was assumed in 1995.
-From 2001 to 2003 he was Dean of the Faculty of Physics, Metallurgy and Materials Science.
-Professor Dr. Jürgen G. Heinrich worked regularly as an expert reviewer for public institutions and research bodies and is author of over 100 publications.
-Since 2010 he has been editor-in-chief for the Journal of Ceramic Science & Technology.
-Professor Dr. Jürgen G. Heinrich has been a member of the Supervisory Board of Nabaltec AG since 2006 and is currently not a member of a supervisory board or comparable control committee of any other company.
+From 2008 until 2011 he was secretary of the International Ceramic Federation.
+Since 1999 he has been a member of the Academy of Ceramics and since 2008 Fellow of the American Ceramic Society.
+Since 2013 he is Senior Visiting Professor for the Chinese Academy of Sciences.
+Professor Dr.-Ing.
+Jürgen G. Heinrich worked regularly as an expert reviewer for public institutions and research bodies and is author of over 100 publications.
+From 2010 until 2019 he has been editor-in-chief for the Journal of Ceramic Science and Technology.
+Professor Dr.-Ing.
+Jürgen G. Heinrich has been a member of the Supervisory Board of Nabaltec AG since 2006 and is currently not a member of a supervisory board or comparable control committee of any other company.